sovrin-foundation/token-plugin/README.md

 <a id="orga843a17"></a>

-### Why cant I use my own local machine as my enviroment?
+### Why is a docker environment included?

-Due to some compatibility issues we have decided that a docker enviroment would be the easiest way for any new developer to get setup and start testing their code.
+You are welcome to do that.
+We provide a docker environment that comes pre-loaded with all required dependencies and consider this to be the easiest way for any new developer to get setup and start testing their code.

 <a id="orgf42e059"></a>